 I am active on most all bands and most all modes.
 My present primary home QTH equipment is a Kenwood TS-2000 for SSB and CW, and an Icom IC-746PRO used exclusively for digital modes.
 I do a lot of QRP work using a Yaesu FT-817ND or another rig with the power turned down to 5 watts.
 I have a tri-band beam at 45 feet, a 3el 6m beam at 40 feet, and various slopers and sloping dipoles for the other bands.
 I have never owned an amplifier.
 If I can't work you with 100 watts, we will have to wait until band conditions are better :-).
 My HF mobile setup in my old Chevrolet is an old Icom IC-706 with an SGC-230 automatic antenna coupler and SGC-303 whip.
 My RAV4 has a Yaesu FT-857D and I am using Hamsticks as the antennas.
 I began collecting vintage gear several years ago, and this house is filling up fast.

 I've achieved 5-band W.A.S., Triple Play W.A.S., single-band W.A.S. on 30, 17 and 12 meters, DXCC, DXCC phone, DXCC CW, single-band DXCCs on 40, 20, 15 and 10 meters and numerous other awards.
 I have VUCC 300 grids confirmed on 6m.
 I do a lot of contesting.
 While not a big gun, I have pulled out a few state/section level victories.
 I am the current record holder in the mixed-mode QRP category in the ARRL Ten-meter contest for the Kentucky section.
-I placed in the Top Ten in US/Canada in my class (mixed mode QRP) in the 2010 and 2012 IARU HF World Championships.
+I placed in the Top Ten in US/Canada in my class (mixed mode QRP) in the 2010, 2012 and 2013 IARU HF World Championships.

 My interest in award chasing has been enhanced by the willingness of so many hams to QSL.
 So, obviously, I myself QSL 100% either direct or via the bureau since I want to help you earn your awards.
 An SASE is appreciated but not absolutely necessary.
 I am on LoTW as well.
 I upload to LoTW right around the first of every month, or more often when I am particularly active.